Cold Planets,

 Orbital Dynamics of Cold Jupiters

-In collaboration with Dr. Sarah Blunt, I am exploring the formation and dynamical evolution of giant planets, particularly in wide-orbit (>10 AU) regimes, where long formation timescales challenge traditional core accretion models.
+In collaboration with Dr. Sarah Blunt, I explored the formation and dynamical evolution of giant planets, particularly in wide-orbit (>10 AU) regimes, where long formation timescales challenge traditional core accretion models.
 Precise orbital measurements offer critical insights into how these planets form and evolve, helping distinguish between processes such as disk-driven migration and dynamical scattering.